iem-projects/pd-iemmatrix/documentation/objects/matrix.md

 # we need a better way to express this
 arguments:
   - type: <float> <float>
-    description: number of rows & number of columens
+    description: number of rows & number of columns
   - type: <symbol>
     description: file name to read matrix from